projectcontour/contour/site/content/guides/gateway-api.md

 Contour supports two modes of provisioning for use with Gateway API: **static** and **dynamic**.

 In **static** provisioning, the platform operator defines a `Gateway` resource, and then manually deploys a Contour instance corresponding to that `Gateway` resource.
 It is up to the platform operator to ensure that all configuration matches between the `Gateway` and the Contour/Envoy resources.
+With static provisioning, Contour can be configured with either a [controller name][8], or a specific gateway (see the [API documentation][7].)
+If configured with a controller name, Contour will process the oldest `GatewayClass`, its oldest `Gateway`, and that `Gateway's` routes, for the given controller name.
+If configured with a specific gateway, Contour will process that `Gateway` and its routes.

 In **dynamic** provisioning, the platform operator first deploys Contour's Gateway provisioner.
-Then, the platform operator defines a `Gateway` resource, and the provisioner automatically deploys a Contour instance that corresponds to the `Gateway's` configuration.
+Then, the platform operator defines a `Gateway` resource, and the provisioner automatically deploys a Contour instance that corresponds to the `Gateway's` configuration and will process that `Gateway` and its routes.

 Static provisioning may be more appropriate for users who prefer the traditional model of deploying Contour, have just a single Contour instance, or have highly customized YAML for deploying Contour.
 Dynamic provisioning may be more appropriate for users who want a simple declarative API for provisioning Contour instances.